 2. Butoh 舞踏 is a form of dance theatre originated from Japan founded by Tatsumi Hijikata 土方 巽 and Kazuo Ohno 大野 一雄, often perceived as terrifying, creepy and death related, sometimes referred to as the ‘dance of darkness’.
 The art form arose after World War II as a reaction to a once stagnant society numbed by tradition and frankly, modernisation too.

-Original interview conducted in Japanese by Axel Wang and Soichiro Kimura 木村 宗一郎 on 7 August 2020
+The original interview was conducted in Japanese by Axel Wang and Soichiro Kimura 木村 宗一郎 on 7 August 2020

 Editor: Axel Wang